About the Pre-Physician Assistant Degree Program

 We are often asked, “Can I get it all done?”
 In short, yes, easily.
 Many courses count for both the pre-physician assistant concentration and Hiram’s core curriculum.
 And we help mentor you to not only develop the right transcript but also the right resume.
 Through Hiram Connect, which requires all graduates to engage in shadowing and research, you’ll have multiple opportunities to try on medicine, letting you evaluate your skills and passions before plunging head-first into professional school.

 This may sound like a lot, but your time won’t be completely dominated by your chosen path.
 You’re encouraged to pursue other passions, too.
-Minors can let you weave your other interests into your pre-professional work.
+Minors let you weave your other interests into your pre-professional work.
 We’re here to help you become a well-rounded caregiver.

-How the Pre-Physician Assistant Program Prepares You
+A Career-Focused Pre-Physician Assistant Program

 Pre-physician assistant program graduates usually pursue their professional degree upon receiving their bachelor’s.
 Once in professional school, our former students say that while it may be a toss-up over who does the best on an anatomy or biochemistry exam, they run laps around their peers in their comfort working with patients in a clinical setting.